 - 2. Prior to Council signing the Survey Plan pursuant to Section 223 of the Resource Management Act 1991, any necessary easements shall be shown in the Memorandum of Easements attached to the Survey Plan and shall be duly granted or reserved as necessary. - 3.
 The consent holder must meet the costs for the preparation, review and registration of the easement instrument of the relevant Records of Title. - 4.
-Lot 1 (Section 5 Block I TN OF Pukerau) shall be amalgamated with 4 Block I TN OF Pukerau in accordance with the following amalgamation condition:
+Lot 2 shall be amalgamated with Sec 76 Blk XIV Chatton SD (SL183/166) in accordance with the following amalgamation condition:

-"That Lot 1 hereon be transferred to the owners of Sec 4 Blk I Tn of Pukerau (RT SL27/215) and that one record of title be issued to include both of those parcels."
-Reference number 1867012
+"That Lot 2 hereon be transferred to the owner of Sec 76 Blk XIV Chatton SD (SL183/166) and that one Record of Title be issued to include both parcels."
+Reference number 1928949

-Minor wording amendments may occur following approval of amalgamation condition wording by Land Information NZ.
+Minor wording amendments may occur if approved as practicable by Land Information NZ.